-One novel initiative born from the Baptist Health eICU The scope of the telepharmacist role has also expanded is that of telepharmacy.
-The impetus for having a in recent years to home care.
-For patients being pharmacist in the eICU was to ensure the same level discharged from hospital to home, adequate medication of care for all patients in all monitored units, and to reconciliation can be especially challenging.
-During this provide an extra layer of clinical expertise by leveraging transition phase, patients can be particularly vulnerable scarce clinical pharmacist resource.
-The telepharmacist and many home care clinicians have limited knowledge provides an extra set of eyes in the eICU for clinical necessary to safely reconcile complex medication pharmacy issues in much the same way as the eICU regimens.
-Baptist Health South Florida is one of the doctors and nurses support their respective areas. only home care agencies in the nation offering free Importantly, the telepharmacists do not represent a consultations with a pharmacist by phone or two-way duplication of services delivered at the bedside, but audio conference.
-It is especially beneficial for patients rather a complement.
-They are an important, readily with multiple conditions, a recent hospitalization, or available resource for the bedside clinical pharmacists who had a recent fall.
-By utilizing the telepharmacist, it nurses, and the eICU doctors as needed or requested. took the burden of medication reconciliation off of the This has been particularly helpful during emergency home care nurses and physical therapists.
-Patients were situations when ICU patients are deteriorating rapidly also very grateful to have access to expert consults, and and complex interventions are needed. readmission rates for home care patients have been consistently lower than national rates.
+The scope of the telepharmacist role has also expanded in recent years to home care.
+For patients being discharged from hospital to home, adequate medication reconciliation can be especially challenging.
+During this transition phase, patients can be particularly vulnerable and many home care clinicians have limited knowledge necessary to safely reconcile complex medication regimens.
+Baptist Health South Florida is one of the only home care agencies in the nation offering free consultations with a pharmacist by phone or two-way audio conference.
+It is especially beneficial for patients with multiple conditions, a recent hospitalization, or who had a recent fall.
+By utilizing the telepharmacist, it took the burden of medication reconciliation off of the home care nurses and physical therapists.
+Patients were also very grateful to have access to expert consults, and readmission rates for home care patients have been consistently lower than national rates.